-Pantheon maintains several modules to extend and integrate Drupal on the platform.
-For real time discussion of these modules, find Pantheon developers in our Power Users Slack channel.
+Pantheon maintains several modules to extend and integrate Drupal on our platform.
+Check out our Pantheon Community Slack channel to discuss these modules in real-time with Pantheon developers.

 The Advanced Page Cache module attaches Drupal's cache metadata to a response so that Pantheon's Global CDN edge service can granularly clear new content as it is saved.
 The Global CDN can detect when underlying data changes, such as nodes and taxonomy terms, then clear pages containing that entity.
 For details, see this blog post.